TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L1306/driverlib/uart_rx_multibyte_fifo_dma_interrupts/README.md

 ## Example Usage
 Compile, load and run the example.
 Connect the RX and TX between two UART devices or to the Launchpad's back-channel UART.
-The example will wait to receive data from the other device, and then triggers a breakpoint after 4 bytes are received.
+The example will wait to receive 4 bytes of data from the transmitting device.
+The LED will turn ON to indicate that the example has completed without errors.
+The USER_TEST pin will match the LED pin state.
-The received data can be verified in the reception buffer.
+The received data can be verified in the reception buffer, gRxPacket.